roger-/PyInductor/README.md

 # Usage

-The most basic usage takes the physical dimentions, material properties and frequency of the inductor and will return a dictionary of calculated values (inductance, resonant frequency, etc.)
+The most basic usage takes the physical dimensions, material properties and frequency of the inductor and will return a dictionary of calculated values (inductance, resonant frequency, etc.)

 For example: